Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Multi-species models

-We use the model studied in Ref.~\cite{popkov}; which is a stochastic lattice gas model of two lanes where particles can hop randomly on two lanes.
+We use the model studied in Ref.~\cite{popkov}, which is a stochastic lattice gas model of two 1D lattices or ``lanes'' with periodic boundary conditions, where particles can hop randomly on two lanes.
 Each lane has $N$ sites.
+The model is defined as follows.
 Particles move unidirectionally but without exchanging the lane.
-Periodic boundary conditions are imposed on each chain.
+Periodic boundary conditions are imposed on each lane.
 Particles can hop from site $k$ to $k+1$ if site $k+1$ is empty.
 Furthermore, $n_{k}^{(i)}$ is the particle occupation number on site $k$ in lane $i$ and the particle hopping rate $r_{i}$ in lane $i$ from site $k$ to $k+1$ depends on the occupation numbers on sites $k$ and $k+1$ in the adjacent lane.
-The hopping rates in two lanes are given by
+The hopping rates in the two lanes are given by

-where the coupling parameter $\gamma \geq -min(1,b)$ and $n^{i}=n_k^{i} +n_{k+1}^i$ There are no interactions between the two lanes for $\gamma=1$\,.
-This model reduces to the two lane model with totally asymmetric exclusion process (TASEP) in this limit~\cite{Derrida}.
+where the coupling parameter $\gamma \geq -min(1,\tilde b)$ and $n^{i}=n_k^{i} +n_{k+1}^i$ ~\cite{popkov}\,.
+This model reduces to the two lane model of ~\cite{PopkovJstat} for $\tilde b=1$.
 Total number of particles $M_{i}$ in each lane is conserved.
 Thus, there are two conservation laws in this model.